-- Courses from an accredited university under MOE - B grade or higher in the course(s) to be equalized. - Official transcript, Course description, contents and objectives must be at least equivalent to 75% of corresponding course at MEM. - Credit hours for the course should be equal to 3 Credit hours. - Equalized courses at MEM are assigned a grade of T prefix (meaning transfer).
-These grades are not counted as part of the students accumulated GPA. - Preparatory and vocational courses are not considered for equalization of any courses at Collage of Engineering. - The validity of any courses to be equalized is 2 years.
+- Courses from an accredited university under MOE. - B grade or higher in the course(s) to be equalized. - Official transcript, Course description, contents, and objectives must be at least equivalent to 75% of the corresponding course at MEM. - Credit hours for the course should be equal to 3 credit hours.

+- Equalized courses at MEM are assigned a grade of T prefix (meaning transfer).
+These grades are not counted as part of the student's accumulated GPA. - Preparatory and vocational courses are not considered for equalization of any courses at the College of Engineering. - The validity of any courses to be equalized is 2 years.